Office of the Dean

 Our two departments, graduate and undergraduate, specialize in meeting the needs of learners in various stages of life.
 As you browse our site you will find the details of all of our programs, certificates, and endorsements.

 We have many new blended and fully online options available.
-While our undergraduate teacher education program is a traditional face-to-face four-year program, our Master of Arts in Teaching is an online option.
-Students can complete the four years in person at Rider, graduate, take a teaching job, and complete the MAT portion of the program online.
+While our undergraduate teacher education program is a traditional face-to-face four-year program, our Master of Arts in Teacher Leadership is an online option.
+For those who hold a bachelor’s degree, our Master of Arts in Teaching with Embedded Teacher Certification is a popular option.
+This program can be taken either part time or full time.

 Our School of Education is STEM-strong.
 As a partner in the prestigious 100Kin10 initiative, we are committed to implementing creative and innovative responses to our nation’s shared goal of preparing 100,000 excellent STEM teachers in 10 years.